PeterMcteague/DotaSpy/readme.txt

 Then it should show information about that player for their past X games.
 For example most common role, most played 3 heroes, name, profile picture and more.

 In future releases I plan to:
--Fix a bug where on the first launch, SetupWindow stays in memory.
 -Add the ability to change the number of games analyzed, through a entry box -Make the UI more aesthetically pleasing.
 -Add more functionality.